linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 David A. Perdue (57) has served as Dollar General's Chief Executive Officer (since April 2003) and Chairman of the Board (since June 2003).
 Mr. Perdue previously served as Chairman and Chief Executive Officer of Pillowtex Corporation,  a producer and marketer of home textiles,  from July 2002 through March 27,  2003.
-Pillowtex filed for bankruptcy in July 2003 after emerging from a previous bankruptcy in May 2002.
+Pillowtex filed for [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] in July 2003 after emerging from a previous [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] in May 2002.
 Mr. Perdue served Reebok International Ltd. from September 1998 to July 2002 as President and Chief Executive Officer of the Reebok Brand (January 2001 to July 2002),  Executive Vice President,  Global Operating Units (October 1999 to January 2001) and Senior Vice President,  Global Supply Chain (September 1998 to October 1999).
 Prior to Reebok,  Mr. Perdue was Senior Vice President of Haggar,  Inc. (1994 to September 1998).
 He gained additional international expertise while based in Hong Kong where he served from 1992 to 1994 as Senior Vice President of Asia Operations for Sara Lee Corporation.
 Earlier in his career,  he spent 12 years in management consulting with Kurt Salmon Associates,  an international management consulting firm.
 Mr. Perdue serves as a director of Alliant Energy Corporation.
 	David L. Beré (53) has served as Dollar General's President and Chief Operating Officer since David L. Beré (53) has served as Dollar General's President and Chief Operating Officer since December 2006.
 He served from December 2003 until June 2005 as Corporate Vice President of Ralcorp Holdings,  Inc. and as President and Chief Executive Officer of Bakery Chef,  Inc.,  a leading manufacturer of frozen bakery products that was acquired by Ralcorp Holdings in December 2003.
 From 1998 until the acquisition,  Mr. Beré was the President and Chief Executive Officer of Bakery Chef,  Inc.,  and also served on its Board of Directors.
 From 1996 to 1998,  he served as President and Chief Executive Officer of McCain Foods USA,  a manufacturer and marketer of frozen foods and subsidiary of McCain Foods Limited.
 From 1978 to 1995,  Mr. Beré worked for The Quaker Oats Company; he served as President of the Breakfast Division from 1992 to 1995 and President of the Golden Grain Division from 1990 to 1992.

 December 2006.
 He served from December 2003 until June 2005 as Corporate Vice President of Ralcorp Holdings,  Inc. and as President and Chief Executive Officer of Bakery Chef,  Inc.,  a leading manufacturer of frozen bakery products that was acquired by Ralcorp Holdings in December 2003.